Best Mid-Size SUVs in Canada: Our 10 Top Picks

 Who is this for?
 Families looking for the highest towing rating in the segment, but that also enjoy the deep rumble of a V8 engine.

-In this segment, the engine of choice is typically a turbocharged four-cylinder engine or a naturally aspirated V6.
-Nobody, except for the Durango, offers a V8.
-As a matter of fact, Dodge goes one step further by offering not one, but three flavors of V8 on top of the standard 3.6L V6.
+In this segment, typically populated by large SUVs with engines ranging from turbocharged four-cylinders to naturally aspirated V6s, the Durango stands out.
+Nobody, except for the Durango, offers a V8, let alone the latest safety features alongside such powerful options.
+Dodge goes one step further by offering not one, but three flavors of V8 on top of the standard 3.6L V6.

-At the bottom of the V8 hierarchy, there’s the 5.7L HEMI, which produces 360 horsepower and 390 lb-ft of torque and can tow 7,400 pounds.
-Then there’s an available 6.4L V8 that’s good for 475 horsepower and 470 lb-ft of torque that can tow up to a whopping 8,700 pounds.
+At the bottom of the V8 hierarchy, there’s the 5.7L HEMI, which produces 360 horsepower and 390 lb-ft of torque, capable of towing 7,400 pounds.
+Then there’s an available 6.4L V8, boasting 475 horsepower and 470 lb-ft of torque, with a towing capacity of up to 8,700 pounds.
 Still not enough?
-How about the 710-horsepower Durango Hellcat?
+Enter the 710-horsepower Durango Hellcat.

-In all its forms, the Durango is a beast.
-Heck, even in its base V6 form, it tows more than most SUVs in this class (6,200 pounds) and still offers one of the largest cargo capacities in the segment (2,409 liters).
+In all its forms, the Durango asserts itself as a beast, offering impressive towing capabilities—even in its base V6 form, it tows more than most SUVs in this class (6,200 pounds)—while also providing one of the largest cargo capacities in the segment (2,409 liters).

 07) Hyundai Palisade – premium feel without the price